mvp/uhubctl/README.md

 #### _Power comes back on after few seconds on Linux_

-> :arrow_right: This is fixed by [#450](https://github.com/mvp/uhubctl/pull/450) if you are using Linux kernel 6.0 or later.

 Some device drivers in kernel are surprised by USB device being turned off and automatically try to power it back on.

+This is Linux kernel [issue](https://bit.ly/2JzczjZ) and is [fixed](https://github.com/mvp/uhubctl/pull/450) since uhubctl 2.5.0 for systems with Linux kernel 6.0 or later.

+If you are still using Linux 5.x or older:

-You can use option `-r N` where N is some number from 10 to 1000 to fix this - `uhubctl` will try to turn power off many times in quick succession, and it should suppress that.
+You can use option `-r N`, where N is some number from 10 to 1000 to fix this - `uhubctl` will try to turn power off many times in quick succession, and it should suppress that.
-This may be eventually fixed in kernel, see more discussion [here](https://bit.ly/2JzczjZ).

 Disabling USB authorization for device in question before turning power off with `uhubctl` should help: